 Housing Target- the amount of housing each Council proposes to deliver in the Greater Nottingham Strategic Plan by 2041.
-For Broxtowe Borough, Gedling Borough and Rushcliffe Borough, their targets are set at a level that ensures their annual average is within 200 dwellings of the Government's proposed new standard method annual housing need figure.
-For Nottingham City, the housing target is the same at its housing supply as identified in the City's current 2023 SHLAA.
+For Broxtowe Borough and Rushcliffe Borough, their targets are set at a level that ensures their annual average is within 80% of the Government's new standard method annual housing need figure.
+For Nottingham City, the housing target is the same at its housing supply as identified in the City's 2023 SHLAA.